 I’ve had a keen interest in technology ever since I was a kid.
 Its possibilities have always excited me.
 After completing my IT studies and working in industry for many years, I saw a lot of things that made me uncomfortable.
 I used to be an avid Slashdot reader, and there was always a good patent troll story on there to read which techies would go crazy over.

-I had legal professional friends and family and when I’d mentioned things like the “Amazon one click” patent to them, they thought it was ok.
+I had legal professional friends and family and when I would mentioned things like the “Amazon one click” patent to them, they thought it was ok.
 The reasons behind how and why this could happen got me curious.

 When I was looking at doing further studies following my undergrad I enrolled in a single law subject out of plain curiosity.
 I loved it and to my surprise it was interesting.
 After getting a taste for law with that first foundation subject, I became serious about it and went on to become a legal practitioner.